GSA/federal-website-index/process/index-creation.md

 6) Dedup the URLs

+7) Remove URLs that begin with certain strings that are on our ignore list (e.g. `staging.`)

+8) Add in the override list

 7) Filter for Federal domains

 8) Add corresponding base domain, agency, agency code, office, and bureau code

-9) Export as a CSV and host for the user of the Site Scanning tool
+9) Export as a CSV and [hohttps://raw.githubusercontent.com/GSA/data/master/dotgov-websites/site-scanning/current-federal-subdomains.csvhere](url) for the use of the Site Scanning tool